 I originally used the term futures ready to describe strategy infused with foresight that allows organisations to be ready for whatever opportunities and challenges the future brings to their doorstep.
 I've re-framed it now since the aim of futures ready strategy is after all, to build futures ready organisations.
 And my narrower focus on the strategy process is not the whole story because it's people who create possible futures and make decisions about how to make those futures real today.
 Without futures ready people, an organisation will never be futures ready.
 My updated definition is:

 Futures ready is the capacity of individuals, groups and organisations to be prepared to adapt and shift what they do and how they do it as the world changes.
 It is both a mindset in individuals & an organisational capacity.

 Finding out about integral futures in my foresight study at Swinburne University in the mid-2000s changed how I think and work.
 The idea that using the future today needed us to engage with four dimensions of reality to have impact made immediate and total sense.

-Those four dimensions are: (i) seeking out diversity of perspectives on the future, designing (ii) processes and (iii) promoting cultures that both support thinking about the future in holistic and inclusive ways, and (iv) understanding change that matters in the external environment to create pathways to the future.
+Those four dimensions are: (i) seeking out diversity of perspectives on the future, (ii) designing inclusive and forward facing processes, (iii) promoting cultures that both support thinking about the future in holistic and inclusive ways, and (iv) understanding change that matters in the external environment to create pathways to the future.